ociswap/radix-event-stream/README.md

 However it might be easier to clone this repo or add it as a dependency in your project and then go to definition using your IDE.

-Find an example in `examples/native_events.rs`
+Find an example in `examples/src/bin/native_events.rs`

+### Testing
+If you want to write automated tests for the logic of your handlers, I would recommend using the `TransactionProcessor`, which encapsulates the transaction processing logic, without being tied to `TransactionStream`s.
+It allows you to manually pass in mocked transactions, wait for them to be handled, and then control is given back so you can inspect the state changes caused by handling this transaction.
+See `examples/src/bin/mocking.rs` for an example.

 # More info

-For more examples, please see the `/examples` directory, or ask us on telegram/discord if you have any specific questions!
+For more examples, please see the `/examples` crate, or ask us on telegram/discord if you have any specific questions!
 We'd be happy to help.